awmie/tishmish/readme.md

 #### Premium Discord -music bot-
   - youtube, spotify playlist support
   - hd sound (use headphones)
+  - better clarity on pc
 ### Introducing new spotify integration with our Tishmish
   - command : **,sp**
-  - use : ,sp < spotify playlist link >
+  - use : ,sp < spotify playlist/album link >
-  - function : plays the provided spotify playlist (adds to the queue)
+  - function : plays the provided spotify playlist (adds dynamically to the queue)
 #### how to start this bot:
 - type **,help** command to get started
 - it will show a list of commands